TABLE OF CONTENTS

 1.3 Formal requirements

-The application for a provisional payment order should be sent to the registry of the District Court.
-To be valid, it must contain the surnames, forenames, occupations and domiciles or residences of the claimant and defendant, the matter to which the application relates, a statement of grounds, and documents in support of the application.
+The application for a provisional payment order should be sent to the registry (greffe) of the district court.
+To be valid, it must contain the surnames, forenames, occupations and addresses or habitual residences of the claimant and defendant, the matter to which the application relates, a statement of grounds, and documents in support of the application.